rms-open-letter/rms-open-letter.github.io/index.md

 To sign, please email digitalautonomy at riseup.net or [submit a pull request](https://github.com/rms-open-letter/rms-open-letter.github.io/pulls).

-Institutional affiliation is provided for identification purposes only and does not constitute institutional endorsement.

 Signed,

 - Molly de Blanc (Debian Project, GNOME Foundation)